Chestnut farm horse standing in profile facing left margin.

-This painting possibly dates either from Scales’s time at the Calderon School of Animal Painting, London, 1908-1912, or from the 1920s in Nelson when she was observed painting retired farm horses by her niece, Patience Tennent.
+This painting possibly dates either from Flora Scales’s time at the W. Frank Calderon School of Animal Painting, London, England, which Scales attended 1908-1912, or from the 1920s in Nelson, New Zealand, when she was observed painting retired farm horses by her niece, Patience Tennent.

-Last known location SPCA, Nelson, New Zealand, (early 1980s - 2018).
-Enquiries by B. de Lange, March 2020, show it is no longer at there and it's current location is unknown.
+Last known location SPCA, Nelson, New Zealand, early 1980s - 2018, at which point it was lent to The Suter Te Aratoi o Whakatū, Nelson, for the exhibition Flora Scales, 2018-2019.
+Enquiries by B. de Lange, March 2020, show it is no longer at the SPCA and its current location is unknown.

 Flora Scales in conversation with M. de Lange, 1983, looking at photographs of Untitled [Brown Horse] [BC001] and Untitled [Draught Horse] [BC002], "I often think what a dunderhead I was.
 I never once put a tree or blue sky above the animal."